pacman-project/pacman-demo/README.md

 * `echo "source /PATH/TO/PACMAN_ROOT/catkin/devel/setup.bash" >> ~/.bashrc`

-### Changing Golem/Grasp configuration files
+### Changing configuration files for Golem/Grasp/PoseEstimation

-All required files should be in the /PATH/TO/PACMAN_ROOT/bin folder.
-If you need to modify any of these, please, do it here, and type
+All configuration files required for the ros packages to run should be in the /PATH/TO/PACMAN_ROOT/bin folder.
+If you need to modify any of these, please, do it here, and then make the pacman project again

 * `cd /PATH/TO/PACMAN_ROOT/pacman/build`
 * `make`

+which automatically update the files in the catkin workspace.

 ### Configuring poseEstimation module: